Applying to Biology PhD programs

 If you have already worked in a research lab you may be familiar with most of the jargon relevant to applying to a PhD.
 Otherwise, here is a primer.
 Either way, get ready for plenty of jargon in the course of your PhD.

 A graduate school is the academic and administrative organization within the university that oversees graduate education (including PhD and masters training) and oversees the admission process.
 A department is an academic group of faculty organized around a thematic focus (e.g., ecology and evolution).
 Each PhD student will have an academic advisor, or more rarely a couple of co-advisors.
 This advisor is usually a professor with a research group that may include other graduate students, postdoctoral researchers that already have a PhD (a.k.a., postdocs), technicians, undergraduate students, and other members.
-A research group is often refered to as a lab, even if it doesn’t have a physical laboratory space in the classical sense.
+A research group is often refered to as a lab, even if it doesn’t have a physical laboratory space.
 Professors are sometimes called by different names depending on what professional capacity is being referred to.
 They are often referred to as faculty members (particularly in the context of university administration), group leaders (in the organizational sense of overseeing a research group), a principal investigators (PIs, when overseeing work supported by a grant), or a thesis/PhD advisor (in the context of training PhD students in their research group).
 These titles don’t always perfectly overlap.
 For example, a postdoc can also be a PI in some cases.
 A faculty member can be in one or more departments.
 A curriculum vitae (CV) is a document that explains past education and qualifications.
-It is essentially a résumé, though often with a bit more detail.
+It is essentially a résumé, though often with more detail.

 How is applying to a PhD program different than applying to be an undergraduate?

 When you apply to become an undergraduate student, you are primarilly applying to the institution (i.e., a College or University) and will interact frequently with people across all of campus.
 In graduate school, you will spend more of your time within a smaller part of the institution.
 Rather than think of your graduate student application as an application to a university, you should think of it more as an application to a particular department or a particular lab.
-This means you shouldn’t focus on finding particular universities that are the right fit for you, you should focus on finding departments and labs that are the right fit.
+This means you shouldn’t focus on finding universities that are the right fit for you, you should focus on finding departments and labs that are the right fit.

 Direct admission to lab — Some departments admit students only when a particular advisor has been pre-identified, with the intention of the student working in the designated lab when they arrive.
 In this case, the prospective sudent is essentially admitted to a particular lab and the potential advisor plays a big role in deciding whether the student should be admitted to the department.